Find out how you might be eligible for cover with Defence Health and choose from 4 hospital cover policies.

-Defence Health Limited is proud to be the health fund for members of the Australian Defence Force (ADF).
+Defence Health Limited is the health fund for members of the Australian Defence Force (ADF).
 Cover is also available for the families of ADF members and former members.

 If you have connections to the ADF, you may be able to join.
 You can sign up if you meet the following criteria: